-Below you’ll find a map of the route we’ve taken through Iran and below that a short summary of each place.
+Below you’ll find a map of the route of our Iran road trip we’ve taken through Iran and below that a short summary of each place.
 There’s an extra stop added to the route which we didn’t have time for.
 You could skive of a day or two at one of the other stops to include it in your itinerary, but that’s up to you.

 Tehran: Two days

-Like most travelers we started our trip in Tehran, Iran’s capital.
+Like most travelers we started our Iran trip in Tehran, Iran’s capital.
 It’s not the most exciting place in Iran, but the two full days we spent there, we had a great time.
+It’s a good start for your Iran itinerary.
 The first day we visited the Grand Bazaar and the former American embassy, which is definitely worth a visit.
 The next day we visited Darband, in the foothills in the north of Tehran.

 Qom: Half a day